-This page discusses the steps Indian trust beneficiaries can take to manage and save money.
+This page discusses ways for Indian trust beneficiaries to manage and save their money.
 Covered topics include:

-Visit the Consumer Financial Protection Bureau to learn more about bank accounts and services.
+Visit the Consumer Financial Protection Bureau to learn more about banks.

 Visit consumer.gov to learn more about making a budget.

-An emergency fund is money you set aside for unplanned expenses or financial emergencies like car repairs, home repairs, medical bills, or a loss of income.
+An emergency fund is money you set aside for unplanned expenses.
+These include car repairs, home repairs, medical bills, or if you lose a job.
 If you don’t have an emergency fund, sudden expenses can lead to debt that affects your ability to save money.

-Visit the Consumer Financial Protection Bureau to learn how to build an emergency fund.
+Visit the Consumer Financial Protection Bureau to learn about building an emergency fund.

-PROTIP: Some banks offer services like recurring transfers that can make automatic contributions to an emergency fund.
+PROTIP: Some banks can automatically move money from one account to an emergency fund.

-If you owe money on a credit card, pay off the balance in full as quickly as possible.
+If you owe money on a credit card, pay off the balance in full as soon as you can.
 Credit cards charge 18% interest or more if you carry a balance from month to month.
 It’s difficult to save money while paying off this kind of debt.
 A savings account in a bank may earn less than 1% interest, while your IIM Account may earn more.
-Virtually no investment can provide consistent returns that match the 18% interest rate charged by credit cards.
+Few investments can provide consistent returns that match the 18% interest rate charged by credit cards.

-PROTIP: If you have multiple high interest loans, pay off the one that charges the highest interest rate first.
+PROTIP: If you have many high interest loans, pay off the one that charges the highest interest rate first.

 Your credit score is a number that rates your credit risk.
-Banks and other financial institutions use your score to decide whether to give you credit.
+Banks and other financial institutions use your credit score to decide to loan you money.
 Your score can also affect the terms they offer and the interest rate you pay.
 Having a high credit score can make it easier for you to borrow money to buy a car or a house.

 You can get a free annual credit report at AnnualCreditReport.com.
 Credit reports list your bill payment history, loans, current debt, and other financial information.
 They also show where you work and live and whether you've been sued, arrested, or filed for bankruptcy.
 If you find errors, you should dispute them and get them corrected.